valeriocelletti/Lightstreamer-example-Portfolio-adapter-java/README.md

 </adapters_conf>
 ```

-The *Full Version of the Portfolio Demo* needs the Portfolio and the StockList demo adapters together in the same Adapter Set.
+The *full version of the Portfolio Demo* needs the Portfolio and the StockList demo adapters together in the same Adapter Set.

 The `adapters.xml` file for the Portfolio Demo, should look like:
 ```xml